ax2inc/redirect-ssl/README.md

 # redirect-ssl

-> Enforce HTTPS on your Nuxt app with Koa backend
+> Enforce HTTPS on your Nuxt app with Koa or Express backend

 ## Usage